 - Make sure chemical spill kits always available.

-- Make sure chemical emergency equipment such as eye washer and safety shower are available and can be accessed easily.
+- Make sure chemical emergency equipment such as an eye washer and a safety shower are available and can be accessed easily.

 - Do not dispose of used chemicals or reagents in the same container without knowing their reactivity.

-- Always follow chemical storing guide from its MSDS.
+- Always follow the chemical storing guide from its MSDS.